jwtly10/AlgoTrade4j/README.md

 npm run dev
 ```

-Supported environment vars can be found here: ./algotrade4j-frontend/.env-example
+All supported environment vars can be found here: ./algotrade4j-frontend/.env-example

 The frontend application should be running at localhost:5173, with the main-api running on localhost:8080 and live-api running on localhost:8081.

 #### Creating new prod instances

-THe build steps (CI/CD) are defined in the .github/workflows folder.
+The build steps (CI/CD) are defined in the .github/workflows folder.
 Docker images are built and pushed to docker hub which can be used to deploy the application anywhere.

+The docker-compose setup should allow for deploying to new environments with minimal changes.

 Requirements: